nec-research/mobility-toolkit/README.md

 3. **Green Transport Twin:** The Green Transport Twin (GTT) has the goal to estimate the current CO2 footprint (Emission).
-GTT queries data from the NGSI-LD context broker (Vehicle and SectionObserved data types).
-For each observed Vehicle, it then uses close-by SectionObserved data if available to estimate the approximate length of this specific Vehicle observation.
-Recall that Vehicle data is obtained from fixed sensors in the city (e.g., magnetic loop sensors, cameras, bicycle counters) and therefore cannot tell alone how long the associated section/trip of an observation has been.
+GTT queries data from the NGSI-LD context broker (TrafficFlowObserved, Vehicle and SectionObserved data types).
+For each observed TrafficFlowObserved/Vehicle, it then uses close-by SectionObserved data if available to estimate the approximate length of this specific TrafficFlowObserved/Vehicle observation.
+Recall that TrafficFlowObserved/Vehicle data is obtained from fixed sensors in the city (e.g., magnetic loop sensors, cameras, bicycle counters) and therefore cannot tell alone how long the associated section/trip of an observation has been.
 E.g., if we observe a car passing by, we do not know only from this observation of the car trip has been 5km or 50km.
 However, this length is crucial for CO2 estimation.
-   Therefore we use the available SectionObserved data from E-mission to estimate the length of each Vehicle observation.
+   Therefore we use the available SectionObserved data from OpenPath to estimate the length of each TrafficFlowObserved/Vehicle observation.
 After we estimate the length, we then calculate the CO2 footprint/emission using the [transport-co2 library](https://pypi.org/project/transport-co2/).
 This estimation is based on numbers provided by the European Environment Agency